A unified fidelity-based framework for quantum speed limits in open quantum systems: Abstract

 \section{Abstract}

-In this work, we investigate the role of generalized fidelity measures in the derivation of quantum speed limits (QSLs) within a geometric approach.
-We establish a general theoretical structure and demonstrate that, once a specific generalized fidelity is selected, the resulting Margolus–Levitin and Mandelstam–Tamm bounds for both unitary and non-unitary (Lindblad-type) dynamics depend solely on the chosen fidelity measure.
-These bounds are shown to be entirely independent of the particular choice of monotonic and differentiable functionals of the selected fidelity.
-This result highlights the limitations of improving QSL bounds through functional transformations of fidelity and indicates that genuine improvements must stem from alternative fidelity definitions.
-We further show that several bounds found in the literature are encompassed by our framework.
-We also discuss how our results can be naturally extended by considering other generalized fidelity measures beyond those explicitly treated.
+In this work, we investigate the role of functionals of generalized fidelity measures in deriving quantum speed limits (QSLs) within a geometric approach.
+We establish a general theoretical framework and show that, once a specific generalized fidelity is selected, the resulting Margolus–Levitin and Mandelstam–Tamm QSLs for both unitary and nonunitary (Lindblad-type) dynamics depend solely on the chosen fidelity measure.
+We prove that any monotone, differentiable reparametrization of the chosen fidelity yields exactly the same Margolus–Levitin and Mandelstam–Tamm-type QSL, rendering the QSLs invariant under such transformations and thereby unifying fidelity- and metric-induced geometric formulations.
+This result highlights the limitations of improving QSLs through functional transformations of fidelity and indicates that genuine improvements must arise from alternative fidelity definitions.
+We further show that several QSLs reported in the literature are encompassed by our framework and discuss possible extensions based on other generalized fidelity measures beyond those explicitly analyzed.
+In addition, we consider the damped Jaynes–Cummings model as a concrete physical setting to explore the behavior of the QSLs discussed in this work and analyze their regime-dependent features.